 - Entire Chartreuse with six rooms, two suites

 Also good for blowing the budget The three-bedroom, 18th-century Château La Lagune in Ludon-Médoc is only rented in its entirety, to offer complete privacy.
 The main bedroom is decorated in royal Louis XVI style, with a canopy bed, taffeta curtains and matching tapestry.
+Five additional bedrooms complete the property.
 Guests will enjoy the services of a chef, butler and housekeeper, while concierge services include restaurant bookings, oyster farm visits and boating in Arcachon.

 Best for quirkiness